 - Water = Cave-in Hazard

-- Test excavations more than 1.2 metres before an employee enters the excavation for:
+- Test excavations more than 1.2 meters before an employee enters the excavation for:

 - Oxygen deficiency